Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 ### How does it work? ###

 When Tcases for OpenAPI generates an executable test, the result is one or more source code files that represent the test program.
-You can immediately build this source code and run the test (although one of the crucial elements of a test -- the verification of expected results -- is largely missing).
+You can immediately build this source code and run the test.

 To do this, Tcases for OpenAPI uses the [TestWriter API](#understanding-the-testwriter-api) to bring together the following three elements: